AgaveStorm/yui/README.md

 ### Step 7: check your progress
 ```
-yet list cur
+yui list cur
 ```
 Will get more green lines while you complete the tasks.

 ### Step 8: Cleanup workspace
 ```
-yet reset all
+yui reset all
 ```
 Will return unfinished tasks back to the heap
 ```
-yet archive today
+yui archive today
 ```
 Will move only *done* tasks to archive folder with current day.
 You can also use "yesterday" or specify date as "YYYY-MM-DD", or anything else recognized by php `strtotime()` function.

 To view archived tasks use:
 ```
-yet list YYYY-MM-DD
+yui list YYYY-MM-DD
 ```

 ### Step 9: apply git
-All git commands are mapped with `yet git`.
+All git commands are mapped with `yui git`.

 Most used:
-    - `yet git log` history of changes in tasks
+    - `yui git log` history of changes in tasks
-    - `yet git remote add origin %link%` link your task list with remote repository
+    - `yui git remote add origin %link%` link your task list with remote repository
-    - `yet git push` save local changes to remote repository
+    - `yui git push` save local changes to remote repository
-    - `yet git pull` load fresh changes from remote repository
+    - `yui git pull` load fresh changes from remote repository

 ## Todo
-Markdown with yaml header can be easily parsed, so it's a subject for creting extensions for *yet*.
+Markdown with yaml header can be easily parsed, so it's a subject for creting extensions for *yui*.
 Also, tasks can be accessed/synced using git remotes.
 That's potential for multiple clients (mobile, gui etc).